 - Transporting drugs into the state

-Federal Drug Schedules
+Federal Drug Schedules & Penalties

-While some drugs are legalized by the state it is important to note that drugs are also federally regulated and can come with enhanced penalties.
-This is especially true when transporting drugs between state lines as that is considered federal jurisdiction regardless if both states have certain legalization laws which could lead to a drug trafficking charge.
+While some drugs are legalized by the state, it is important to note that drugs are also federally regulated and can come with enhanced penalties.
+This is especially true when transporting drugs between state lines, as that is considered federal jurisdiction regardless if both states have certain legalization laws, which could lead to a drug trafficking charge.

 The following is a list of the major drug schedules & their penalty classifications:

-- Schedule I & II - include such drugs as heroin, cocaine, acid, LSD, cannabis, & ecstasy.
+- Schedule I & II - includes such drugs as heroin, cocaine, acid, LSD, cannabis, & ecstasy.
 This is charged as a class 5 felony with penalties of up to 10 years in prison & fines of up to $2,500.
 Those with prior convictions will face steeper penalties.

-- Schedule III - include such drugs as Vicodin, Dilaudid, Demerol, OxyContin, Fentanyl, Dexedrine, Adderall, & Ritalin.
+- Schedule III - includes such drugs as Vicodin, Dilaudid, Demerol, OxyContin, Fentanyl, Dexedrine, Adderall, & Ritalin.
 This is charged as a class 1 misdemeanor with penalties of up to 1 year in prison & fines of up to $2,500.